 - Improve the successful delivery of University communications to all faculty, staff and students, and

-- Reduce the risk of University data classified as Legally Restricted or Confidential going through email systems that are not managed by the University.
+- Reduce the risk of University data classified as high-risk going through email systems that are not managed by the University.

 Who Must Follow This Policy

 This policy applies to, but is not limited to, University faculty and visiting faculty, physicians, staff, students, contractors, volunteers, and guests who are provided email services managed by or for the University of Rochester.

 Email services are primarily intended to allow faculty and staff to conduct University business.
 Personal use of email is allowed, provided that personal use (a) does not materially interfere with performance of work responsibilities, (b) does not interfere with the performance of the University networks and (c) is otherwise in compliance with this and other University policies.
 2 Even the most careful user will occasionally send an email to unintended recipients.
 Users have no control over the forwarding or alteration of emails once they are sent.
 Accordingly, users must not use email to communicate data classified as University high-risk information without appropriate security layers such as email encryption when sending to recipients external to UR email services (sending within internal email services are considered to be adequately secure).
 Common examples of this type of information include: social security numbers, credit card numbers, student grades and education records, personnel records, individual donor gift records, and health information subject to the Health Insurance Portability and Accountability Act of 1996 (HIPAA).

 The University currently provides email services to all students.
 Student use of email is subject to the student conduct codes, as well as this policy, the University’s Information Technology Policy and the University’s Acceptable Use Policy.

 Students and University workforce members will be assigned an Official Email Address, which will include a mailbox assigned to one of the Official University email systems:

 - Student email system (Gmail)